Modelo Especial tops Bud Light as most-sold US beer for second consecutive month

 Companies like Target are now facing criticism from gay rights groups for insufficient support for the community.
 In June, New York Attorney General Letitia James had also called the company's move "wrong" and urged the retailer to reverse its decision.

-Even workers at dozens of U.S. Starbucks SBUX.O locations held strikes in June after the union representing the coffee chain's baristas alleged that managers at dozens of Starbucks outlets had prevented employees from putting up Pride Month flags and decorations, or had removed them.
+Even workers at dozens of U.S. Starbucks SBUX.O locations held strikes in June after the union representing the company's baristas alleged that managers had banned Pride-themed decor.

+YTD market share data of major beer brands in the US https://tmsnrt.rs/46IF8UI

 (Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Pooja Desai)